Mugambi99/Machine-Learning/Linear Regression/Car Price Predictions/Readme.md

 The project is organized as follows:

-- `car_price_prediction.ipynb`: Jupyter notebook containing the main code for data preprocessing, feature engineering, model training, and evaluation using linear regression and Lasso regression algorithms.
+- `Car_price_prediction.ipynb`: Jupyter notebook containing the main code for data preprocessing, feature engineering, model training, and evaluation using linear regression and Lasso regression algorithms.
 - `car data.csv`: CSV file containing the dataset used for training and testing the models.
 - `README.md`: This file, providing documentation and instructions for the project.
 # Machine learning project steps